Doomtown: Deadlands: Doomtown (1998 to 2001)

 During the game's initial development, Doomtown was advertised as Doomtown: The Legend of Caine County.
 It was being developed by Five Rings Publishing (FRP), which was acquired by Wizards of the Coast (WotC) as part of the TSR buyout.
 WotC thus acquired Doomtown and released the game's first set.

 The game was an instant success: Doomtown won the 1998 Origins Awards for Best Trading Card Game and Best Graphic Presentation of a Card Game.
 WotC produced the initial run of 'episodes' (a series of smaller expansions under the FRP's Rolling Thunder distribution model of frequent small expansions), the Pine Box Edition (a more traditional base set as the game transitioned to a more typical collectible card game release model), Shootout at High Noon (a set of two fixed decks to pick up and play), and the next three expansions.

 When WotC's contract with Pinnacle Entertainment Group (the owner of the Deadlands property) ended in 1999, they chose not to renew.
 Alderac Entertainment Group then acquired the rights to publish Doomtown from Pinnacle, and released a new base set, Boot Hill Edition, in 2000.
 This was followed by three traditional expansions and a final box set of fixed cards as the final expansion upon the game's cancellation.
+That last expansion was Do unto Others from 2001.